mabausch/AppliedNeuro/projects/index.md

 # {% include icon.html icon="fa-solid fa-wrench" %}Projects

-Welcome to our Projects page, where we present a selection of our research initiatives (under construction).
+Welcome to our Projects page, where we present a selection of our research initiatives.

 {% include tags.html tags="publication, resource, website" %}